Totoaba: Life cycle

 The totoabas' weight and size makes it the largest species in the drum family, together with the similar-sized Chinese bahaba (Bahaba taipingensis) and meagre (Argyrosomus regius).
 The totoabas' diet consists of finned fish and crustaceans.
 A recent study done in 2023 has used metabarcoding for the first time to identify a more specific diet for wild totoaba.
 The study found 11 species of prey consumed by the totoaba: Pacific anchovy (Centengraulis mysticetus), flathead grey mullet (Mugil cephalus), bigeye croaker (Micropogonias megalops), northern anchovy (Engraulis mordox), ocean whitefish (Caulolatilus princeps), milkfish (Chanos chanos), and Pacific sardine (Sardinpos sagax).
 Crustaceans known as krill from the Euphausiidae family were also identified.
 This more in depth understanding of diet allows for a better understanding of dietary needs for aquaculture feed considerations, biodiversity, trophic relationships, and ecology.
-It is important to note that discovering the diet of the totoaba has proven difficult because their diet varies depending on the life stage it's in.
+Discovering the diet of the totoaba has proven difficult because their diet varies depending on the life stage it's in.
 However, in juveniles examined in 1972, they found amphipods, crustaceans, and juvenile fishes (Micropogon sp., Mugil cephalus, and Leuresthes sardina) so although limited by size the diet if the juveniles is comparable to the diet of the adults.

 Totoaba are long-lived and may live up to 20–25 years, but sexual maturity is usually not reached until females are seven years old and males are six years old.
 Female and male totoaba measured length during their first sexual maturity is between 1.3 and 1.2 m.
 The totoaba's population growth is slow, with a minimum population doubling time of 4.5 to 15 years.
 The totoaba spawn in the mouth of the Colorado River Delta, serving as a nursery of shallow, brackish waters for the young fish.
 The totoaba population is found in two distinct groups.
 Larval and juvenile stages occupying the Colorado delta, while the adult breeding population lives for most of the year in deeper water towards the middle of the Gulf of California.
 The breeding timeframe starts in January and continues til May with a peak in March and April.
 Totoaba are an iteroparous species with asynchronous ovarian dynamics suggesting they are batch spawners.
 One-year-old totoabas are metabolically most efficient in brackish water of about 20 parts per thousand (or ‰) salinity (about 20 g NaCl/L), a level that occurred naturally in the delta before the diversion of water from the Colorado River that occurred in the middle of the 20th century.